Sqaard/Interpretable-CHRL/README.md

 - Matched random controls are necessary because random latent edits can also move returns.

 The model has two useful steering wheels.
 One controls the model's "mood" (`hidden state`), and one controls what its hands are about to do in the portfolio (`hidden action`).
-Both wheels work, but we still compare against random steering so we do not fool ourselves.

 ## Result 2: Hidden State + Hidden Action Control Works Better Together